Git Fetch vs Pull: Which Command Should You Use More Often?

 Profile: Works on shared branches, values clean history, prefers control over speed.

-Best Command: git fetch
+Best Command: git fetch for updates, git rebase for integration.

 Scenario 3: The Hybrid Approach